jstallent/BookOfTexas/README.md

 ## Change Log

+#### Version 2.0.4
+- Added type="text/css" to the CSS link.
+Required for Amazon.
+- changed guide item "text" to "bodymatter"

 #### Version 2.0.3
 - rendition:spread value changed to "auto" so that it would not override the system default